jenarroyo/terminal/README.md

 Added the following in LS display: show total items, disk usage and disk free space data enhanced failed delete message

+Accomplishments ao 11/28/2016:
+fixed the bug in displaying disk size: shows undefined if current directory has no content
+Fix: total to used; added an if else to show the disk usage even if current directory is empty. removed some clutters;
+added useful info in ls for the getting of directory and other comments

  -->